plibither8/refined-hacker-news/CONTRIBUTING.md

     ```
     $ npm install -g web-ext
     ```
-2. Make sure the development build is running (in watch mode).
+2. Make sure the development build is running (in watch mode)
 3. Navigate into the `dist` directory, and run `web-ext`:
     ```
     $ web-ext run